userdyk-github/userdyk-github.github.io/_posts/MATH05/2019-08-14-MATH05-Curve fitting.md

 ![fig](https://user-images.githubusercontent.com/52376448/63042334-b80aca00-bf04-11e9-8ca9-4c2923b720df.png)

 I will introduce data fitting techniques.
-The goal is to answer which mathematical graph are best suited to this data when given, as shown in the figure on the left. ***As a result, if you run the below following main code, you can get the above graph on the right.*** To be more specific, the mathematical graph will be confined to models that can be mathematically represented in the form of $$ a e^{-bx} + c $$ rather than in any form.<br><br><br>
+The goal is to answer which mathematical graph are best suited to this data when given, as shown in the figure on the left. ***As a result, if you run the below following main code, you can get the above graph on the right.***

 <dl>